-Witch hazel is useful for a variety of skin irritations, from small cuts and scrapes to hemorrhoids, when used alone.
-Witch hazel decreases inflammation, calms the burning and discomfort caused by the bite, and speeds up the healing process.
+Witch hazel is useful for various skin irritations, from small cuts and scrapes to hemorrhoids, when used alone.
+Witch hazel decreases inflammation, calms the burning and discomfort caused by the bite, and speeds up healing.

 Using a cotton ball, apply a little quantity of witch hazel.
 Dab or swipe it over the bite gently.
 Allow time for it to dry.
 As needed, repeat the process.

 Chamomile comes from the daisy family and is known to be a natural remedy to various conditions.
 Steep a teabag packed with dried, crushed flowers in water in the refrigerator for 30 minutes to decrease inflammation, alleviate skin irritation, and accelerate healing.
 Afterward, squeeze any extra water out of the teabag and apply it to your bite.